Berserker66/ALttPEntranceRandomizer/README.md

 MultiMystery.py
  * Allows you to generate a Multiworld with individual player mystery weights.
 Since weights can also be set to 100%, this also allows for individual settings for each player in a regular multiworld.
-Basis is a yaml file that sets these weights.
+Basis is a .yaml file that sets these weights.
 You can find an [easy.yaml](https://github.com/Berserker66/MultiWorld-Utilities/blob/master/easy.yaml) in this project folder to get started
  * Additional instructions are at the start of the file.
 Open with a text editor
  * Configuration options can be found in the [host.yaml](https://github.com/Berserker66/MultiWorld-Utilities/blob/master/host.yaml) file
  * Allows a new Mode called "Meta-Mystery", allowing certain mystery settings to apply to all players